10 Popular Guyanese Beverages

 Ingredients and Preparation

-Types of Guyanese Drinks
+Classifications of Guyanese Beverages

 Guyanese beverages refer to both alcoholic and non-alcoholic drinks in Guyana, a country in South America.
 These beverages have diverse flavor profiles and make excellent accompaniments for local dishes.